Bio-based research and innovation

 What the Commission is doing

-Research is critical to enable, establish and deploy innovation in the bioeconomy.
+Research at EU level is critical to enable, establish and deploy innovation in the bioeconomy.
+In particular the bio-based innovation covers:

 One of the key aims is to develop new biorefining technologies to sustainably transform renewable natural resources into bio-based products and materials.